luc-github/ESP3D/README.md

 Have a bridge configurable by web (implemented) and optionally by printer (not yet implemented)
 Have a front end to know what is the wifi status (implemented) or know what is the print status (not yet implemented) - this part can be optional and removed by compilation directive if no need

-Should be compatible with reprap printer (Marlin FW/Repetier FW)
+Should be compatible with reprap printer (Marlin FW/Repetier FW)  as soon as you can make both serial to communicate.

 ##Hardware connection
 --Use GPIO2 to ground to reset all settings in hard way - 2-6 sec after boot / not before!!
 Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW.
 Currently boot take 10 sec - giving 8 seconds to connect GPIO2 to GND and do an hard recovery for settings